PipedreamHQ/pipedream/docs/docs/README.md

 - Scaffold an API request in Node.js
 - End workflow execution early

 Pipedream offers a generous free tier (no credit card required) so you can test out the platform and use it for personal projects with no risk or committment.
-As your needs grow, it's easy to upgrade to paid plans to run without limits for individuals, teams and enterprises.
+As your needs grow, it's easy to upgrade to paid plans to run without limits for individuals, teams (in alpha) and enterprises.

 [Get Started &rarr;](/quickstart/)